Skip to content

 )

-image_data = b'...' # Your image bytes
+image_data = b'...' # raw image bytes

 file_obj = io.BytesIO(image_data)

-file_obj.name = 'generated-image.png' # Optional: set filename
+file_obj.name = 'generated-image.png' # optional: filename hint

 attachment = nb.extras.image_attachments.create(